 As a homeschooling, work-at-home mom, comfy clothes are VERY appealing.
+I mean, yoga pants are a mom wardrobe staple.
 Then again, it always feels good to wear something a little nicer, like a flattering pair of jeans with a cute shirt.

 Inevitably though, without fail, I get those cute clothes dirty every time.

 It doesn’t even matter if I never come close to the kitchen or the kids or whatever else that may harbor dirt.
 Somehow, someway, a random spatter of grease will fly through the air and land on my cute clothes.